By Eli Sanderlin, NMLS #1983384 · Updated July 12, 2026 · 15 min read

 Surplus Lines (Lloyd's, Lexington, Gulfstream, Centauri, etc.)

-• Premium typically 25–60% higher than Citizens, but more underwriting flexibility.
+• Premium typically 25 to 60% higher than Citizens, but more underwriting flexibility.

 Florida law mandates that insurers offer credits for hurricane-resistant construction features documented on a wind mitigation inspection.
 The big credit categories: